nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 #### Sequence Diagram

-The sequence diagram below shows how the levelup feature works:
+The sequence diagram below shows how the leveldown feature works:
 ![Sequence Diagram for LevelDown Command](images/LevelDownSequenceDiagram.png)

 #### Activity Diagram

-The activity diagram shows the workflow when a levelup command is executed:
+The activity diagram shows the workflow when a leveldown command is executed:
 ![Activity Diagram for LevelDown Command](images/LevelDownActivityDiagram.png)

 #### Design consideration: